Trilobite: Fossil distribution

 In the United States, the best open-to-the-public collection of trilobites is located in Hamburg, New York.
 The shale quarry, informally known as Penn Dixie, stopped mining in the 1960s.
 The large amounts of trilobites were discovered in the 1970s by Dan Cooper.
 As a well-known rock collector, he incited scientific and public interest in the location.
 The fossils are dated to the Givetian (387.2–382.7 million years ago) when the Western New York Region was 30 degrees south of the equator and completely covered in water.
 The site was purchased from Vincent C. Bonerb by the Town of Hamburg with the cooperation of the Hamburg Natural History Society to protect the land from development.
 In 1994, the quarry became Penn Dixie Fossil Park & Nature Reserve when they received 501(c)3 status and was opened for visitation and collection of trilobite samples.
 The two most common found samples are Eldredgeops rana and Greenops.
+The Trilobite Wilderness in California is so-named for the abundance of fossils found there.

 A famous location for trilobite fossils in the United Kingdom is Wren's Nest, Dudley, in the West Midlands, where Calymene blumenbachii is found in the Silurian Wenlock Group.
 This trilobite is featured on the town's coat of arms and was named the Dudley Bug or Dudley Locust by quarrymen who once worked the now abandoned limestone quarries.
 Llandrindod Wells, Powys, Wales, is another famous trilobite location.
 The well-known Elrathia kingi trilobite is found in abundance in the Cambrian Wheeler Shale of Utah.

 Spectacularly preserved trilobite fossils, often showing soft body parts (legs, gills, antennae, etc.) have been found in British Columbia, Canada (the Cambrian Burgess Shale and similar localities); New York, US (Ordovician Walcott–Rust quarry, near Russia, New York, and Beecher's Trilobite Bed, near Rome, New York); China (Lower Cambrian Maotianshan Shales near Chengjiang); Germany (the Devonian Hunsrück Slates near Bundenbach) and, much more rarely, in trilobite-bearing strata in Utah (Wheeler Shale and other formations), Ontario, and Manuels River, Newfoundland and Labrador.

 Sites in Morocco also yield very well-preserved trilobites, many buried in mudslides alive and so perfectly preserved.
 An industry has developed around their recovery, leading to controversies about practices in restoral.
 The variety of eye and upper body forms and fragile protuberances is best known from these samples preserved similarly to bodies in Pompeii.